Global Trade Analysis: Fuel Dependency in the MENA Region (Part 3 of 5)

 Fuel has been, is, and will continue to be the MENA region’s most dominant export category.
 MENA countries export nearly 40% of the world’s fuel supply, and fuel makes up approximately 50% of the region’s exports.
 Global consumption of fuel has allowed the MENA region to grow in power over the last 50 years.
-However, these opportunities opportunities bring risks; fuel volatility can affect the region disproportionately to other more diversified economies.
-Therefore, the MENA countries are seeking immediate diversification.
+However, these opportunities bring risk; fuel volatility can affect the region disproportionately to other more diversified economies.
+Therefore, MENA countries are seeking immediate diversification.

-1. Today, the MENA Region Is Dependent on Fuel Exports
+Today, the MENA Region Is Dependent on Fuel Exports

-- Fuel is consistently just over 50% of the entire MENA region’s exports
+- Fuel is consistently just over 50% of the entire MENA region’s exports.

-- There are major government initiatives within all MENA countries to continue diversifying their economies away from fuel dependence
+- There are major government initiatives within all MENA countries to continue diversifying their economies away from fuel dependence.

-- In 2020, fuel remains the region’s top export
+- In 2020, fuel remains the region’s top export.

 KSA Is More Dependent on Fuel Exports Compared to Other MENA Countries, Including the UAE

-its economy, and develop public service sectors such as health, education, infrastructure, recreation, and tourism
+- Saudi Arabia’s Vision 2030 is to reduce the kingdom’s dependence on oil and diversify its economy, and to develop public service sectors such as healthcare, education, infrastructure, recreation, and tourism.

-- Saudi Arabia’s economic evolution will also come with political considerations, as the Kingdom continues to enhance its global positioning
+- Saudi Arabia’s economic evolution will also come with political considerations, as the kingdom continues to enhance its global positioning.

-3. The UAE Is Least Dependent on Fuel as Its Major Export Compared to Other MENA Countries
+The UAE Is Least Dependent on Fuel as Its Major Export Compared to Other MENA Countries

-- This is a result of the UAE’s ability to diversify its economy and increase its services, technology, and trading value
+- This is a result of the UAE’s ability to diversify its economy and increase its services, technology, and trading value.

 - The UAE’s investment in free zones and open economic policies have attracted businesses to the region.
-These free zones include Abu Dhabi Global Markets (ADGM), Dubai International Financial Centre (DIFC), Dubai Multi-Commodities Centre (DMCC), and many more with specific industry focuses
+These free zones include Abu Dhabi Global Markets (ADGM), Dubai International Financial Centre (DIFC), Dubai Multi-Commodities Centre (DMCC), and many more with specific industry focuses.